BirdeeHub/nixCats-nvim/README.md

 [Mason](https://github.com/williamboman/mason.nvim) does not work on nixOS although it does on other OS options.
 However you can make it work with SharedLibraries and lspsAndRuntimeDeps options if you choose to not use those fields for their intended purpose!

-[Lazy.nvim](https://github.com/folke/lazy.nvim) works but unless you tell it not to reset the RTP you will lose your treesitter parsers.
-There is an included wrapper that you can use to set this correctly and stop it from downloading stuff you already downloaded.
+[Lazy.nvim](https://github.com/folke/lazy.nvim) works but unless you tell it not to reset the RTP you will lose your config directory and treesitter parsers.
+There is an included wrapper that you can use to do this reset correctly and also optionally stop it from downloading stuff you already downloaded via nix.

 [lz.n](https://github.com/nvim-neorocks/lz.n) exists and due to it working within the normal neovim plugin management scheme is better suited for nix based configurations.